megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 Each bounded context becomes a separate major architectural component.
 That is, a (micro) service, a project, an application.
 When we have a component that spans multiple subdomains, programming language organizational structures like namespaces or modules can be used to logically separate the subdomains within.

 ## Chapter 4.
-Integrating Bounded Contexts
+Integrating bounded contexts

 For a system to function, its components need to interact with each other.
 So, once we have decomposed the problem domain into separate bounded contexts, we need to decide their relationship and integration strategies.
 This need for interaction between them implies that there are touch points between bounded contexts.
 We call them **contracts**.